jwheare/mollusc/README.md

 6. Put `Include /path/to/install/apache-vhost.conf` somewhere in your Apache config and restart
 7. Point your DNS at your webserver (or /etc/hosts file if you’re running it locally).
 8. Enjoy!

+# Configuration

+To change the red fare warning threshold, edit the `FARE_WARNING` constant in `app/conf/conf.php`.
+It’s in pence.